Sharannya340/the-walking-hand/README.md

 **Response:**
 `[The Walking Hand is a Wednesday-series inspired project, built to human scale- a 3D-printed skeletal hand that walks on its own, with no body attached and no explanation offered.
 At the press of a switch, its fingers come alive: some wiggle, some walk, and the whole thing moves with just enough personality to prank you in the best possible way.
 What powers it is best left mostly to the imagination- but underneath the glove, there is circuitry, there are motors, and there is a microcontroller quietly doing its job.
 The result is something that sits right at the intersection of engineering and eeriness, equal parts curious artefact and crowd-stopper.]`

+NEW- `[Pulse is an interactive musical game built using Pygame and a physical hand-shaped controller.
+The system plays a song and displays visual prompts indicating which finger the player must press.
+The player responds by tapping the corresponding finger on a red hand skeleton model connected to an ESP32.
+The experience is fast-paced and reflex-driven.
+Players must react quickly and accurately to score points.
+The system provides real-time feedback such as “Perfect,” “Good,” or “Miss,” based on timing and accuracy.
+Each round lasts 40 seconds, making it engaging, repeatable, and competitive.]`

 ---